alechkos/TriPerAdvise/README.md

 File login_signup_window is used so signup/login new user

 The program the new window is created then sign up the new user, also the program can displays for choosing by user the list of hotels/places/cities

+In order to use the programm use windows with basic parameters